Amrakhand ~ Mango Shrikhand taste of India

-- Mango Pulp is readily available in Indian stores, or you can buy directly from here authentic G.I. tag certified Alphonso Mango Pulp.
+- Mango Pulp is readily available in Indian stores, or you can buy authentic G.I. tag certified Alphonso Mango Pulp directly from here.

-- Add Saffron strands in one to two teaspoons of milk for some 5 to 10 mins before starting your recipe so that it will give more aroma of saffron.
+- Add Saffron strands in one to two teaspoons of milk for 5 to 10 mins before starting your recipe to give more saffron aroma.

-- You can add sugar or honey or other sweeteners as per your choices, but since if the Alphonso Mango is ripe, then actually, I will not put any sweeteners like sugar.
+- You can add sugar, honey, or other sweeteners as per your choices, but if the Alphonso Mango is ripe, I will not put any sweeteners like sugar.

 - As an option, you can add a pinch of Saunth (dried ginger, sountha) for taste as it will make you feel heavy saunth (dried ginger, sountha) will help you digest.